TOMMY WISEAU 💖

 May 5th, 2018

-Fate would have it, that he was coming to Philadelphia just 5 months later.
-A gift from the gods, surely.
+Fate would have it that he was coming to Philadelphia just 5 months later.
+It was as if the universe was gifting me a second chance.

-I immediately bought a ticket, and found my stack of photoshopped print outs.
+I immediately bought a ticket, and found my stack of photoshopped prints.

 It went exactly as I imagined: